Do you often feel that you are self sabotaging happiness?

 - Celebrate small wins.

-- Avoid and limit your contact with people who try to put you down.
+- Avoid and limit your contact with people who tries to put you down.

 - Try affirmations.